-- ► Check the rims for wear.
-The rims are worn as soon as the black, all-round groove on the pad friction surface becomes invisible. - ⇒ Worn rims must be replaced by a specialist dealer. - ⇒ We recommend that you also replace the rims at the same time as every second brake lining replacement.
+- Check the rims for wear.
+The rims are worn as soon as the black, all-round groove on the pad friction surface becomes invisible. - ➡ Worn rims must be replaced by a specialist dealer. - ➡ We recommend that you also replace the rims at the same time as every second brake lining replacement.

-7.4.4 Checking and adjusting the tyre pressure
+7.4.4 Check and correct tyre pressure